-If you are not using the Symetrix RC-1 remote control, you can sit out this section.
-If you have the
+If you aren't using a MIDI remote control or don't plan to, you can sit out this section.
+If you have a

-RC-1, plug one end of the 7 pin DIN cable (supplied with the RC-1) into the MIDI/RC-1 IN connector.
-Plug the other end of the cable into the RC-1 Remote Control.
-Make sure that the MIDICHANNEL SELECT rotary switch identifies the 628 as Channel #1.
-Read the channel number on the switch or on the MASTER display as you turn the MIDI CHANNEL SELECT switch.
+MIDI controller, plug one end of the 7 pin DIN cable into the MIDI/RC-1 IN connector.
+Plug the other end of the cable into your MIDI controller.
+Make sure that the MIDI CHANNEL SELECT rotary switch on the 628 matches the channel number your MIDI controller is set to communicate on.